aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 A diametrically opposed issue, that still has to do with types, is the nature of their association to behavior.
 Are we to regard a "bird who can't fly" as a "bird" nonetheless?
 Or is "a flightless bird" a "contraddiction in terms", just like an "unjust law" appears to be for R. Daneel, the positronic robot from Asimov's book "The Caves of Steel"? @asimov2011caves

-Following the reccommendation of the Liskov principle @liskov1994behavioral for Object-Oriented design, defining a penguin as a "flightless bird" would indeed be considered bad practice if the superclass "bird" included a method "fly"; the Liskov principle roughly states that: "any property that holds for a superclass should still hold for a subclass".
+Following the recommendation of the Liskov principle @liskov1994behavioral for Object-Oriented design, defining a penguin as a "flightless bird" would indeed be considered bad practice if the superclass "bird" included a method "fly"; the Liskov principle roughly states that: "any property that holds for a superclass should still hold for a subclass".
 This behavioral principle ensures, among other things, that interfaces from a superclass are not broken in the process of deriving subclasses.

 So if the "Penguin" class can't fly, neither can the "Bird" superclass.
 The "Sparrow" class might.
 But it is "natural" to say that "birds (generally) don't fly"?
 As it is argued in other places @brachman2022machines: no, this isn't the natural way humans organize concepts.
 A more naturalistic approach, would be to (somehow) declare a set of defeasible (revisable) defaults for the concepts at hand; in other words: any bird can fly, until proven that it can't.